 UN Special Procedures, often seen as the ‘jewel in the crown’ of the international human rights system, face serious challenges.
 A significant rise in the number and scope of mandates, together with a drop in the resources made available, have led to political tensions that create uncertainties in terms of sustainability and future effectiveness.

-This project on Special Procedures seeks to make sense of the pressures and tensions and help policy-makers make necessary decisions to safeguard the future of the Special Procedure system.
-The project is designed to help support, strengthen and improve this crucial human rights protection mechanism.
+This project on Special Procedures sought to make sense of the pressures and tensions and help policymakers make necessary decisions to safeguard the future of the Special Procedures system.
+The project was designed to help support, strengthen, and improve this crucial human rights protection mechanism.

-The Universal Periodic Review (UPR), Treaty Body system and Special Procedures mechanism are supposed to be complementary and mutually reinforcing.
+The Universal Periodic Review (UPR), the Treaty Body system, and Special Procedures mechanism are supposed to be complementary and mutually reinforcing.
 But is this proving to be the case in practice?

-This project aims to identify and understand the ways in which the three processes are complementing and supporting each other.
-It will look at the relationship between recommendations produced by the three mechanisms, and also at what impact UPR has had on Treaty Body reporting and Special Procedures engagement.
-The project, taking this analysis into account, will propose ways in which the interaction of the three processes might be strengthened.
+This project aimed to identify and understand the ways in which the three processes are complementing and supporting each other.
+It looked at the relationship between recommendations produced by the three mechanisms, and also at what impact the UPR has had on Treaty Body reporting and Special Procedures engagement.
+The project, taking this analysis into account, proposed ways in which the interaction of the three processes might be strengthened

-The project will therefore look at the historical evolution of petitioning the human rights system (Treaty Bodies, Special Procedures, the Confidential Complaints Procedure etc.), and take a fresh look at whether the system is ‘fit for purpose.’
-It will suggest new ideas for how the system could be reformed to make it more cost-efficient, accessible responsive and effective.
+The project therefore looked at the historical evolution of petitioning the human rights system (Treaty Bodies, Special Procedures, the Confidential Complaints Procedure etc.), and took a fresh look at whether the system is ‘fit for purpose.’
+It suggested new ideas for how the system could be reformed to make it more cost-efficient, accessible responsive and effective.

 The creation of the Universal Periodic Review (UPR), a system of peer review under which the human rights record of every state is scrutinised by the international community, was one of the major innovation of the Human Rights Council.
 As we approach the end of the UPR’s second cycle, it is important to review the mechanism’s achievements and failures, understand the degree to which it has resulted in measurable improvements on the ground, and identify ways in which it can be improved in the future.

-Recently, there has been an increasingly politicised and polarised debate on the value of country-specific rapporteurs – with a number of states calling for this tool to be removed from the Human Rights Council altogether.
+Recently, there has been an increasingly politicised and polarised debate on the value of country-specific Special Rapporteurs – with a number of States calling for this tool to be removed from the Human Rights Council altogether.
 Unfortunately, to-date there has been relatively little objective evidence gathered in support of claims on both sides of the discussion – particularly in relation to effectiveness and impact of country-specific work by the UN Special Procedures.

-This project therefore seeks to provide an objective and detached assessment of the strengths, weaknesses, credibility and potential impact of country-specific mandates.
-It aims to assess the impact of, and draw lessons from, a sample of past mandates including: South Africa, Chile; Equatorial Guinea, Guatemala, El Salvador and Rwanda – as well as the emergence and the impact of the first thematic mandate – the WGEID – originally intended to address Argentina.
-Focusing on past, rather than present cases, it hopes to diminish the politicisation of the debate through providing historical distance and enabling the contribution of the States concerned by those mandates.
+This project therefore sought to provide an objective and detached assessment of the strengths, weaknesses, credibility and potential impact of country-specific mandates.
+It aimed to assess the impact of, and draw lessons from, a sample of past mandates including inter alia: South Africa, Chile; Equatorial Guinea, Guatemala, El Salvador, and Rwanda – as well as the emergence and the impact of the first thematic mandate – the WGEID – originally intended to address the situation of enforced disappearances in Argentina.
+Focusing on past, rather than present cases, it hoped to diminish the politicisation of the debate through providing historical distance and enabling the contribution of the States concerned by those mandates.